osperaja/bioseq-autoencoder/README.md

 - [X] Incorporate _Escherichia coli_ variants. (at least semi ticked)
 - [ ] To explore broader applicability, maybe extend the repository to more complex organisms that can inherit and maintain low-frequency variants — such as somatic mutations in multicellular eukaryotes.
 - [ ] .. and add like 5 more RAM banks, because holy shit.
-- [ ] and actually get a denoising effect.
+- [ ] and actually chieve a true denoising effect.
+I imagine the loss landscape as a vast, rugged terrain with a broad, smooth plane sitting beneath the noise floor.
+If we think of this noise floor as a plastic dartboard with tiny holes, correcting a single nucleotide is like aiming for one specific tiny hole, rather than targeting the sections on the board.
+The challenge is to navigate this landscape and somehow precisely land in that small, elusive holes.

 ## Previous training progress
 The plots below show the decrease in validation Hamming distance of the model trained using binary cross-entropy with logits loss.